apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/usage/usage.en.md

 |sctl:hint show table status              | For current TCP connection, query sharding values of logic tables                                                    | sctl:hint show table status                    |

 ShardingSphere-Proxy does not support hint by default, to support it, set the `properties` property `proxy.hint.enabled` to true in conf/server.yaml.In ShardingSphere-Proxy.
 In ShardingSphere-Proxy, the generic of HintShardingAlgorithm can only be a String type.

-## Notices

-1. ShardingSphere-Proxy uses 3307 port in default.
-Users can start the script parameter as the start port number, like `bin/start.sh 3308`.
-2. ShardingSphere-Proxy uses `conf/server.yaml` to configure the registry center, authentication information and public properties.
-3. ShardingSphere-Proxy supports multi-logic data source, with each yaml configuration document named by `config-` prefix as a logic data source.